 The seal must be used to identify all work where a practitioner either prepared a document or assumed responsibility for any portion of the document's engineering content.
-The purpose of the seal is specified in section 53(2) of Regulation 941:
+The purpose of the seal is specified in Section 53(2) of Regulation 941:

-- (2) A practitioner shall, subject to subsections (7) and (8), sign, date and affix their seal to an engineering document if, - (a) the document's engineering content is prepared by the practitioner; or - (b) the practitioner otherwise assumes responsibility for any part of the document's engineering content.
+(2) Except as provided by Subsection (6) every practitioner shall sign, date and seal every engineering document where the practitioner either

+- (a) prepares the document; or - (b) in any other way assumes responsibility for any portion of the document's engineering content.

-Assuming responsibility means the practitioner could be held accountable in the event of professional misconduct or incompetence regarding the engineering work as per sections 28(2) and 28(3) of the Act.
-Consequently, a reasonably prudent practitioner must review or supervise work for which they will assume responsibility, unless they prepared the work themselves.
+Assuming responsibility means the practitioner could be held accountable in the event of professional misconduct or incompetence regarding the engineering work as per Sections 28(2) and 28(3) of the Act.
+Consequently, a reasonably prudent practitioner must review or supervise work for which they will assume responsibility.
 For more information, practitioners should refer to PEO's practice guideline Assuming Responsibility and Supervising Engineering Work.

-The seal by itself is not a guarantee by a practitioner of a successful outcome of a project, since the outcome in part depends on factors beyond the control of a practitioner.
+The seal by itself is not a guarantee by a practitioner of a successful outcome of a project, since the outcome depends on factors beyond the control of a practitioner.
 The seal is not, and should not be considered, a certification mark or warranty of correctness.
 The Supreme Court considered the purpose of the seal in Edgeworth Construction Ltd. v.
-N. D. Lea & Associates Ltd.,4 "The seal attests that a qualified engineer prepared the drawing.
-It is not a guarantee of accuracy.
-The affixation of a seal, without more, is insufficient to found liability for negligent misrepresentation."5
+N. D. Lea & Associates Ltd., "The seal attests that a qualified engineer prepared the drawing.
+It is not a guarantee of accuracy..."